How to Find Products to Sell on eBay

 Around the House

 For most Americans living a more-or-less consumerist lifestyle, there is ample opportunity to periodically go room-by-room through the house and identify things that can be sold off.
-For many American families or households, this can be done with surprising frequency.
+This can be done with surprising frequency.

 Your Existing Retail or Service Business